 2. The D.C.
 Circuit Erred in Sustaining FERC's Jurisdiction Argument for Not Eliminating the Undue Discrimination FERC Found.

-On rehearing, in Order 888-A, FERC justified its abdication of responsibility to eliminate undue discrimination involving transmissions for bundled retail sales by asserting that it lacks "jurisdiction" over such transmissions.
+On rehearing, in Order 888-A, FERC justified its abdication of responsibility to eliminate undue discrimination involving transmission for bundled retail sales by asserting that it lacks "jurisdiction" over such transmission.
 Order 888-A at 30,225-26, Pet.
 App. xxx.
 On petition for review, the D.C.
 Circuit sustained FERC's declination solely on the jurisdictional ground.
 The court ruled that FERC's decision for jurisdictional purposes to categorize interstate transmission for bundled retail sales as part of the retail sale, rather than as interstate transmission, was a "permissible policy choice."

 This was error.
 As Enron showed in Part I, no "choice" was needed or called for, and FERC's action simply ignores the plain meaning of the statute.
 An interstate transmission does not change character, or cease to be within FERC's jurisdiction under the language of the statute, merely because its charge to customers is bundled, as an accounting and pricing matter, with the cost of the energy in a retail sale.
-Moreover, there is no reason why FERC cannot or should not regulate the terms and conditions of such interstate transmissions, just as it regulates the terms and conditions of wholesales: in either case, the FERC-regulated terms and conditions eventually become a component of a state-regulated retail sale, but this means only that states, in accordance with long-established principles, must take FERC's determinations as to matters within its jurisdiction into account when they regulate retail rates.
+Moreover, there is no reason why FERC cannot or should not regulate the terms and conditions of such interstate transmission, just as it regulates the terms and conditions of wholesales: in either case, the FERC-regulated terms and conditions eventually become a component of a state-regulated retail sale, but this means only that states, in accordance with long-established principles, must take FERC's determinations as to matters within its jurisdiction into account when they regulate retail rates.

 The most important point is that only FERC can eliminate the undue discrimination FERC found.
 Only FERC can require the owners of interstate transmission facilities to serve others on terms and conditions as favorable as the terms and conditions on which they serve themselves.
 Only FERC can regulate the operation of the interstate grid in a way that assures open and fair competition, leading to the provision of electricity with the greatest possible reliability at the lowest possible cost in every region.